 Kidney stones are small clumps of material that form in the kidney.

-Through our Pediatric Kidney Stone Clinic, we offer nonsurgical and advanced surgical treatments.
+Through our UW Health Kids Kidney Stone Clinic, we offer nonsurgical and advanced surgical treatments.
 Minimally invasive surgeries reduce recovery time and scarring.
 We also work to find the cause of your child’s kidney stones.
 Often an underlying medical condition is to blame.
-In all cases, we educate children and their families about preventing future problems.
+In all cases, we educate children and their families to help prevent future problems.

 Meet our team